Collegiate university: Hong Kong

+The Chinese University of Hong Kong (CUHK) is the only collegiate university in Hong Kong.
+It is the city's second-oldest university and derives its collegiate system from its founding in 1963 as a federation of three originally separate colleges – Chung Chi College, New Asia College, and United College In the beginning, CUHK followed the federal university model, where the three constituent colleges had their own academic departments and conducted teaching separately, while the university handled administration, financial matters, and examinations.
+However, based on the advice of the Second Fulton Report, the teaching departments of the three colleges were gradually merged from 1976.
+Teaching and research were centralised under the university and the colleges became academic communities responsible for providing pastoral support and non-formal learning opportunities.
+Currently, CUHK has expanded from three to nine constituent colleges.
+All full-time undergraduates and academic staff at the university are affiliated with a college, regardless of whether they reside at the college or not.

 The University of Hong Kong (HKU) has an affiliated Anglican college, St John's College, which was founded in 1912 and has its own charter.
 The university also established Robert Black College in 1967 as a university guesthouse.
 Over the past decade some of the new residential halls were named colleges, including the Lap-Chee College, the Shun Hing College and the Chi Sun College.
 Centennial College, a provider of post-secondary education, is affiliated with the university.

-The Chinese University of Hong Kong has 9 colleges which provide pastoral support and non-formal learning opportunities to supplement the formal teaching from the central administration of the university.
-Any full-time undergraduate at the university may apply for affiliation to a college.
-The three original colleges were founded as separate institutions which federated to found the university in 1963, and over the first two and a half decades teaching departments were merged as the university became more centralised.
+Those not living in the residential colleges do not belong to a college.

 The City University of Hong Kong has a Community College, similar to HKU's Centennial College, which been in a partnership arrangement with the University of Wollongong since 2014.